RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ---

-The goal is to develop advanced cloud-native applications on `Red Hat Application Runtimes` and deploy them on `OpenShift 4` including
-`single sign-on access management` and `distributed cache manageemnt`.
+The goal is to develop advanced cloud-native applications on `Red Hat Runtimes` and deploy them on `OpenShift 4` including `single sign-on access management` and `distributed cache manageemnt`.
 After this lab, you should end up with something like:

 ![goal]({% image_path lab1-goal.png %})